 Fancy Indonesia?
 I will take you diving in the waters of Sali Kecil, a remote little island on the west coast of Halmahera.
 Magnificent!

 Fancy the big blue?
-Let's get in the water!
+Let's get into the water!
 I take you to the Red Sea for scuba diving, freediving and underwater photography....

 In 2012, I discovered Rangiroa and its spectacular shark gathering.
 My dream: to go back there and also to dive in Fakarava, another legendary Polynesian spot to observe the sharks.